api2doc/onbon.bx06.mobiledemo/README_en.md

 ```

 #### UI Update
-After executing to screen on non UI thread, use __runOnUiThread__ to callback to UI thread.
+After executing to the screen on non UI thread, use __runOnUiThread__ to callback to UI thread.
 ``` Java
 runOnUiThread(new Runnable() {
     public void run() {